 The Actuary selects MfADs for claims development and for the discount rate selected, in accordance with the Standards of Practice of the Canadian Institute of Actuaries.
 Considerations for selection of MfADs for claims development include but are not limited to the stability of the historical development, the credibility of the historical data, and the homogeneity of the data.
 Considerations for the selection of MfADs for the discount rate include the nature of the assets supporting the liabilities, the level of mismatch between the duration of assets and liabilities, and the general investment environment.

-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)